 Jeremy Camp has sold over 4.5 million records with 37 No. 1 hit songs.
 But before all of this happened, he was a young man in love with a woman who had cancer.
 Hear him tell this dramatic story in his own words to Charles Morris on Haven Today.
 The events described here are the basis for the new movie I Still Believe.

-To hear the full conversation, watch the video below.
+To hear the full conversation, listen to the podcast below.

 Charles Morris: You’ve got this movie that just came out, I Still Believe, and one of the things I’m told is that probably at every concert you’ve ever given, you make it personal and you tell your personal story.
 Do you mind, for those who may not have heard your story, sharing that with us again?